quil-lang/quil/rfcs/analog/proposal.md

 4. Pulses on distinct frames which involve a common resource may not overlap in time unless one is marked as `NONBLOCKING`.

-A more precise specification of the timing semantics is provided in [scheduling.md](./scheduling.md).
+A more precise specification of the timing semantics is proposed in [scheduling.md](./scheduling.md).

 #### Pulse Operations